DivyDeshmukh/Bazaarify-React-App/README.md

 # Hey there!
-Checkout this amazing react app that I used using various frontend technologies like redux, react router, tailwind CSS, and more.
+Checkout this amazing react app that I have made using various frontend technologies like redux, react router, tailwind CSS, and more.